Skipton: Governance

 From 1974 to 2023 Skipton formed part of Craven District, a non-metropolitan district, and was home of the offices of Craven District Council.
 In 2007, proposals to make North Yorkshire County Council a unitary authority, removing the layer of government represented by Craven District, were rejected.
 However the council was eventually abolished in 2023, being replaced by North Yorkshire Council.

-Skipton has its own town council consisting of 16 councillors, formed by 4 members from each of the four wards within the parish boundaries, North, East, South and West.
+Skipton has a town council consisting of 16 councillors, formed by four members from each of the four wards within the parish boundaries, North, East, South and West.
 The council offices are based on the high street, upstairs in the Town Hall.
 The councillors elect a town mayor each year at an annual general meeting.
-For 2024 the town mayor is Councillor Mrs Sheila Bentley.
+For 2024 the town mayor was Councillor Mrs Sheila Bentley.